limadlp/practical_house_manager/README.md

 - **Real-time Shopping List**

   - Collaborative shopping list visible to all roommates
-  - Real-time updates using Firebase
+  - Real-time updates using WebSocket
   - Add, edit, and mark items as purchased
   - Track who bought what